lyokha/statcounter-utils/README.md

 cities.plot(gcountries(pv))
 ```

-Function *cities.plot* accepts three optional arguments: *title*, *width*, and
+Function *cities.plot* accepts three optional arguments: *title*, *tops*, and
-*tops*.
-The second argument corresponds to the width of the plot in pixels:
+*width*.
+Argument *width* corresponds to the width of the plot in pixels:
-setting this can be useful for conversion of the chart to a PNG image.
-The third
+setting this can be useful for conversion of the chart to a PNG image when
+pressing button *toImage* on the *plotly* toolbar.
+If the width is not set then
+default value of *1200* pixels will be used for image conversion.
+Argument
-argument is a list of numbers to emphasize sets of top cities on the plot.
+*tops* is a list of numbers to emphasize sets of top cities on the plot.
+Special
+value *NA* can be used to extend the last emphasize box to the bottom of the
+chart.

 Below is a simple example of what images *cities.r* can render.